By: Kathleen Berchelmann MD, FAAP

 Please don't delay vaccination in order to wait for a specific vaccine.
 Influenza virus is unpredictable.
 What's most important is that people receive the vaccine as soon as possible.

 side effects of the flu vaccine are mild (and nothing compared to having the flu).
 The most common side effects are pain and tenderness at the site of injection.
 Fever is also seen within 24 hours after immunization in approximately 10% to 35% of children younger than 2 years of age but rarely in older children and adults.
 These symptoms are usually mild and resolve on their own in a couple of days.

 We know that flu vaccines are about 60% effective--yes, we all wish that number were higher.
-The good news is that vaccinated people who get the flu usually get a mild form of the disease, just the sniffles, according to a recent
+The good news is that vaccinated people who get the flu usually get a mild form of the disease, according to a

 study.
-People who are not vaccinated will be in bed with fever and miserable.
+People who are not vaccinated will likely be in bed with fever and miserable and even could develop a complication.

 7. There should be plenty of vaccine for everyone this year.